spiral/docs/docs/en/basics/cache.md

 ## Configuration

-The configuration file should be located at `app/config/cache.php`.
-It allows for configuring different storage options and setting the default storage.
+To get started, place your configuration file at `app/config/cache.php`.
+This file acts as your go-to place for configuring storage options and setting your default storage.

-For example, the configuration file might look like this:
+Here's a sample of what your `cache.php` configuration might look like:

 ```php app/config/cache.php
 use Spiral\Cache\Storage\ArrayStorage;